-Jeremy Hunt MP is Secretary of State for Health.
+Jeremy Hunt MP is Secretary of State for Health and MP for South-West Surrey.
 Follow Jeremy on Twitter.

 Every day, all over the country, patients are failed by the disgracefully inadequate condition of IT across the health and care sector.
 They deserve better – as do the staff who are working tirelessly to care for them.
 Last year we set the NHS a challenge of going paperless by 2018.
 Today I have announced £1 billion of new investment in IT.